rspanda1942/SSCNN/README.md

 # SSCNN
-simple and slowly CNN toolbox based on matlab
+A simple, slowly and old fashion CNN toolbox based on matlab